Japanese occupation of West Sumatra: Under Yano Kenzo's governorship

 The civil administration of West Sumatra only became effective after the arrival of Yano Kenzo to West Sumatra on 9 August 1942 as Governor of West Coast Sumatra, along with 68 other bureaucrats and administrators from the Japanese mainland who filled positions in the Bunshū and fuku bunshū.
 Before serving in West Sumatra, Yano had served as governor of Toyama Prefecture.
 Yano Kenzo became the only civilian leader in the Japanese-occupied areas of the Dutch East Indies, a notable exception, as most of the occupied territories in the archipelago were governed by local military commanders of the Japanese Imperial Army.
 Akira Oki noted that it was common for the civil administration to seek popular support through the minshin haaku policy (winning the hearts of the people'; lit. 'to grasp or understand the minds of the people; by implication, to manipulate them').
-However the shūchōkans role often had to balance its policy between minshin haaku and the military's whims; to avoid dissent from the civillian population or the Gunsireibu.
+The shūchōkans role often had to balance its policy between minshin haaku and the military's whims; to avoid dissent from the civilian population or the Gunsireibu.
 Yano however heavily leaned on the minshin haaku policy, which stems from his career as a senior official at the Interior Department and as prefectural Governor.

 Historian Gusti Asnan noted that Yano played a major role in achieving good cooperation between the people of West Sumatra and the Japanese.
 Yano opposed many policies of the 25th Army command, but maintained friendly relations with 25th Army commander Moritake Tanabe in Bukittinggi.
 Tanabe assumed that the population of Sumatra, due to its heterogeneous nature, would not be able to have local organizations in the same way as the 16th Army had facilitated in Java, where the majority of the population was ethnically Javanese.
 This assumption was based on the notion that the ethnic diversity of Sumatra would hinder the formation of unified, local groups, in contrast to the more homogeneous society in Java.
 Tanabe also had reservations about the increasing role of the Indonesian nationalist movement on Java, but responding to the "Koiso Promise" granting increased autonomy and eventual independence to Indonesia, which included all of the former Dutch East Indies, he established the Sumatra Central Advisory Council and trained locals for leadership roles, granting political concessions to Sumatra by reluctantly allowing it to form a Chūō Sangiin.
 However, he attempted to distance himself from local politics by as much as possible, leaving much scope, outside of Bukittinggi, to the civilian government of Yano Kenzo in Padang, which acted as an administrative city for development and public works affairs in the province.